 A therapist or counselor at Thriveworks in Arlington Heights, IL can help you work through the issues causing your depression and give you the tools you need to cope with your symptoms and manage depression long term.

-In addition to valuable coaching and guidance, Thriveworks members also enjoy the following membership benefits:
+In addition to valuable coaching and guidance, Thriveworks clients also enjoy the following benefits:

 - Evening and weekend appointments

 - Online counseling opportunities